zenoss/zenkit-template/template/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Types and function declarations are commented
 - [ ] Errors are wrapped with user-friendly messages using `github.com/pkg/errors`
+- [ ] 100% code coverage for all packages

 ### Configuration